nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

 > Status: Partially supported.

 NGINX Kubernetes Gateway supports only a single Gateway resource.
 The Gateway resource must reference NGINX Kubernetes Gateway's corresponding GatewayClass.
-In case of multiple Gateway resources created in the cluster, NGINX Kubernetes Gateway will use a deterministic conflict resolution strategy: it will choose the oldest resource by creation timestamp.
-If the timestamps are equal, NGINX Kubernetes Gateway will choose the resource that appears first in alphabetical order by “{namespace}/{name}”.
-We might support multiple Gateway resources.
-Please share your use case with us if you're interested in that support.
+In case of multiple Gateway resources created in the cluster, NGINX Kubernetes Gateway will use a deterministic conflict resolution strategy.
+See [static-mode](./cli-help.md#static-mode) command for more info.

 Fields:
 * `spec`